-Nadal ties Federer at 20 Slams by beating Djokovic in Paris
+Lucky 13 in Paris lets Nadal tie Federer with 20 Slam titles

 He dealt with Djokovic’s predilection for drop shots much better than previous foes of the 33-year-old Serb, using anticipation and speed to dim that strategy’s success.

-He took five of Djokovic’s first six service games and broke seven times in all.
+Nadal took five of Djokovic’s first six service games and broke seven times in all.

-He faced only five break points himself, saving four.
+Nadal faced only five break points himself, saving four.

 More than two hours in, when Djokovic employed a backhand winner to get his initial break on his fifth opportunity, making it 3-all in the third set, he let out a couple of roars and waved his arms to ask for more noise from fans.

-But less than a half-hour later, it would all be over.
+But it was too little, too late.
+Less than a half-hour later, it was over.

-Appearing resigned in the early going, Djokovic generally was less loud than he often is when he struggles, not yelling at himself or toward his entourage, and not showing anger in other ways — such as the post-point whack of a ball that hit a line judge at the U.S. Open last month, earning a disqualification.

-Instead, Djokovic was left to puff his cheeks or roll his eyes, lower his head or slump his shoulders, exasperated with himself, perhaps, but also unable to figure out how to counter the relentless perfection on the other side of the net.
+“Rafa has proven everybody wrong,” Djokovic said.
+“That’s why he’s a great champion.”

 AP Tennis Writer Fendrich reported from Washington; AP Sports Writer Leicester reported from Paris.